Back up and restore data

 );- The following example creates a repository named

-using Assumed Role as the credential method.
+test_repoin the AWS S3 bucketbucket_s3using Assumed Role as the credential method.

 CREATE REPOSITORY test_repo